muratk3n/thirdwave/en/tweets/2020/week26f.md

 could influence a decision..

 It's like jury work in US, random citizens are selected to decide on court case.
-That duty is no cakewalk, ppl cram into a room and spend hours in there, listen to witnesses, lawyers, so in a way become a mini-expert on the issue themselves before they decide.
+That duty is no cakewalk BTW, ppl cram into a room and spend hours in there, listen to witnesses, lawyers, so in a way become a mini-expert on the issue themselves before they decide.

 "How will postmodern governance look like?"